-It is very important for a coexistence system to manage WSOs operating anywhere.
-For example, there is a case that multiple CMs manage different regions and that moving WSO has to change its serving CM through its connected CE when the located region of the WSO is changed by moving as shown in Figure X.1.
-It is ideal that the WSO can change its serving CM smoothly, but there is a possibility that the WSO cannot establish the connection with the other CM due to connection timeout and so on.
-In such a situation, the coexistence in a new region is not compensated for the WSO because the WSO does not communicate with the CM managing within the new region.
+It is very important for a coexistence system to manage GCOs operating anywhere.
+For example, there is a case that multiple CMs manage different regions and that moving GCO has to change its serving CM through its connected CE when the located region of the GCO is changed by moving as shown in Figure X.1.
+It is ideal that the GCO can change its serving CM smoothly, but there is a possibility that the GCO cannot establish the connection with the other CM due to connection timeout and so on.
+In such a situation, the coexistence in a new region is not compensated for the GCO because the GCO does not communicate with the CM managing within the new region.

-Figure 99 — Moving WSO changes its serving CM when moving across the region
+Figure 99 — Moving GCO changes its serving CM when moving across the region

 7.2.3.1.2 Algorithm description for proxy coexistence service

-The proxy coexistence service algorithm is focused on providing coexistence service especially for moving WSO.
+The proxy coexistence service algorithm is focused on providing coexistence service especially for moving GCO.
 Figure 100 shows the flowchart of the proxy coexistence service algorithm.

 The processes are as follows.